AnaisTry/11CPP/CPP02/README.md

 Fixed-point numbers have a fixed precision, but a limited range.
 They can represent numbers within a certain range with a fixed number of decimal places.
 The range and precision are determined by the number of bits used for the integer and fractional parts.

+The range is determined by the number of bits allocated for the integer part.
+For example, if you have 8 bits for the integer part, you can represent integers from -128 to 127.

+The precision is determined by the number of bits allocated for the fractional part.
+For example, if you have 8 bits for the fractional part, you can represent fractions with a precision of 1/256.

+So, a fixed-point number with 8 bits for the integer part and 8 bits for the fractional part can represent numbers from -128 to 127 with a precision of 1/256.
+This means you can represent numbers like -127.996, -0.004, 0, 0.004, 0.008, ..., 126.992, 126.996, but not numbers like 0.002 or 128.

 3. Performance:

 Floating-point operations can be slower than fixed-point operations, especially on hardware without a floating-point unit (FPU).
 However, many modern CPUs have an FPU that can perform floating-point operations quickly.